 Most cards arrive much sooner but when the government is experiencing high volume, patients may have to wait a little longer.
 The card is valid for 3 years but you will need to meet with a Leafwell physician every year to recertify that your qualifying condition is still applicable.

 What Does my Online Medical Marijuana Evaluation with Leafwell Include?

 At the end of the consultation, the registered practitioner will be able to make an informed decision about whether he or she recommends the use of medical cannabis based on the medical information they have obtained.
-If an application is successful, the registered practitioner will complete the certification and then promptly email the electronic version of the card in PDF.
-A hard copy will be sent in the post a few days later.
+If an application is successful, the registered practitioner will complete the certification and then promptly email the electronic version of the certificate in PDF.

 If an application is unsuccessful, you will receive an email detailing why our registered practitioner felt unable to provide you with the certificate.
 You will not be charged for the consultation.